TGGamer1/Dots/README.md

 This repository automates setting up your terminal workflow and dotfiles across multiple Linux distributions.
 It works on Arch, Debian/Ubuntu, Fedora, NixOS, and even supports Brew and Flatpak.

+**The User is advised to read the endire README.**

 ## Features

 - Installs common and distro-specific packages
 - Sets up your dotfiles via `stow`
 - Configures your shell (Fish, Zsh, Bash)
 - Installs Flatpak apps like Zen Browser
-- Modular scripts for easy maintenance
+- Modular scripts for easy maintenance and customization

 ## Quick Start

-Run the bootstrap script directly from GitHub:
+Clone and run the bootstrap.sh form Github:

 ```bash
 git clone https://github.com/TGGamer1/Dots.git ~/Dots